SysKitTeam/docs-point/releases/cloud/point-2025-05-26-release-note.md

 * **Fixed a bug** that caused the Resolve Task screen to fail for Minimum Owners policy tasks.

-* **Syskit Point now collects and displays sponsor information** for guest users and their associated groups.

 * **Various improvements, including UX and UI fixes, are available.**